-- They are either considered one-time expenditures (For example: equipment schedule GLs) and must be requested through an enhancement decision unit. - They are GLs that are retained in the base year through a schedule in NEBS.
-(For example: Vendor schedule contract changes)
+- Amount is considered one-time expenditures (For example: equipment schedule GLs) and must be requested through an enhancement decision unit. - Amount is a budgeted expenditure in the current biennium not continued into the next biennium.
+(For example: contract listed in the Vendor schedule.)